Couple people that set up a living trust in Florida

 No. A living trust is considered a self-settled trust and provides no asset protection of assets owned by the trust.
 Only certain irrevocable trusts provide asset protection for the trust beneficiaries.

-What is the purpose of a revocable living trust?
+What is the purpose of a living trust?

-The purpose of a revocable living trust is to control assets while you are alive and distribute the assets to beneficiaries upon your death without probate.
+The purpose of a living trust is to control assets while you are alive and distribute the assets to beneficiaries upon your death without probate.

 Do You Need a Tax ID Number for Your Living Trust?

-living trust in Florida does not need a tax identification number as long as you are alive and you or your spouse serves as the trustee.
+A living trust in Florida does not need a tax identification number as long as you are alive and you or your spouse serves as the trustee.
 All taxable income or tax losses generated by living trust assets flow through to you.

 Do You Need To Rewrite Your Living Trust When You Move to Florida?